Physician Assistant Program Policy

 The Satisfactory Academic Progress regulations require that you maintain a minimum cumulative grade point average (GPA) in order to remain eligible for financial aid.
 This cumulative GPA is a 2.5 (on a 4.0 scale).

-In order to meet the minimum standard of academic progress each academic term, PA students must complete at least two-thirds of the credits attempted per academic term.
+In order to meet the minimum standard of academic progress each academic year, PA students must complete at least two-thirds of the credits attempted per academic year.

 Courses dropped after the end of the PA School Drop/Add period will be counted towards credits attempted.
 Grades of D, F, Y (incomplete), W (withdrawal), or X (unofficial withdrawal) do not satisfy the requirements for the 2/3 completion rate.